bobaks1108/quadratic_solutioniser_ruby/README.md

 ```
 ./quadratic_sol.rb 5 6 1
 ```
-Please note: Some combinations of values for a,b and c do not have a real solution.
+Please note: Some combinations of values for a, b and c do not have a real solution.

 For more information about Quadratic Equations please see:
 ```